emard/esp32ppp/README.md

     settime()

 ESP32 PPP has limited time (about 10 seconds) when it tries to connect with linux and then it will give up.
+PPP must be started before WiFi, otherwise if PPP is started after, it will spoil WiFi routing.
+For the same reason PPP can't be restarted to retry, so we have one chance in a time window to connect.

-So in practice we power up board with autostart scripts.
+In practice we power up board with autostart scripts.
 ESP32 autostart script first waits 1 minute and then starts ppp, wifi, uftpd, socks, in this order.
 Saxonsoc linux boots about 50 seconds and then it runs autostart scripts from "/etc/init.d/", there is S30ppp which starts pppd daemon.